arossi09/OpenGLPractice/README.md

-# Repository for My Progress of learning OpenGL
+# Wave Simulation

 On a linux machine you must install GLFW and OpenGL development libraries

-## What the program is currently

-* Representation of sin and perlin noise wave
+* Representation of sin and perlin noise wave with dynmaic lights

-* Dear GUI implemented for wave control
+* You have the ability to
+    - move light around with mouse
+    - change attributes of wave and lights
+* Controls
+    - f: flashlight
+    - e: toggle cursor
+    - esc: exit